Creative Drama: Superhero Adventures

 We’ll move quickly to keep active minds and bodies engaged.
 We begin with free play stations and will then circle up for theater games to warm up their imaginations.
 We’ll read the story of the day and begin exploring it with different whole group activities.
 Then there will be a snack break and free play outside.
 After they get some wiggles out, campers can dig in and act out the story in guided dramatic activities.
 Campers will also be exposed to set, costume, and prop design through daily art projects.
-On Friday, July 17 or Friday, July 31 at 12 p.m., families are invited to our outdoor amphitheater to watch a performance that the campers created and rehearsed together.
+On Friday, July 31 at 12 p.m., families are invited to our outdoor amphitheater to watch a performance that the campers created and rehearsed together.

 Also check out our Spotlight on Disney and Improv & Theater Games camps for older campers!